Now Available on Amazon

 This study will not only shed light on the answers to these questions but also present the rich Biblical principles on which they are based.
 It is written in an easy-to-read, interactive format, guiding the reader to identify his own invitation to forgive—an invitation ultimately written for all of us.

-If you would like to stay updated on this project and others, (and also win a chance for a free copy), please fill out this form.
+If you would like to stay updated on these projects and others, (and also win a chance for a free copy), please fill out this form.
 Your privacy is my highest priority!